generation-org/jwd-final-project/task-2/README.md

 ## Walkthrough

+### Step 0: Create a private GitHub repository

+Create a private GitHub repository that is shared among your groupmates and your instructor.

 ### Step 1: Create the page structure

 In this step, we'll create a basic HTML structure and include [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/)